Table of Contents

-However, the shield knot can also be interpreted to represent eternal love, unity and loyalty between friends, family and lovers.
-It’s endless loop, with no end or beginning, represents everlasting love while the knot image represents an unbreakable bond.
+However, the shield knot can also be interpreted to represent eternal love, unity, and loyalty between friends, family, and lovers.
+It is an endless loop, with no end or beginning, representing everlasting love while the knot image represents an unbreakable bond.
 This connection with love is the more popular association today.

 Celtic Shield Knot in Jewelry and Fashion

-The Celtic shield knot is highly popular as gifts between loved ones.
-It’s also often seen on promise, engagement and wedding jewelry, because of its connection to love, eternity and unity.
+The Celtic shield knot is highly popular as a gift for loved ones.
+It’s also often seen on promise, engagement, and wedding jewelry, because of its connection to love, eternity, and unity.

 Another reason for its popularity is that there are many versions of the Celtic shield knot available.
 It can be stylized and personalized, leaving in the main elements, while adding a touch of uniqueness to the design.
 It’s often used in rustic or bohemian jewelry styles, but can also be formed into high-quality jewelry depending on the materials and style used.
 Below is a list of the editor’s top picks featuring the Celtic shield knot.